 Mercy Debrah-Karikari served from 2004 to 2007 as the Director of the Office of the Minister of Foreign Affairs where she was responsible, among others, for the administration and management of the offices of the Minister and Deputy Minister.
 She subsequently worked at the Ghana Permanent Mission to the United Nations Office in Geneva as Minister and Deputy Permanent Representative from 2007 to 2011.

-Ghana’s first female Cabinet Secretary, is married to Dr. Paul Debrah-Karikari, a consultant Neuroradiologist.
+Ghana’s first female Cabinet Secretary has definitely got a lot going for her.
+She is just a holistic personality in the sense that apart from her many accolades, educational background as well as positions held in the past, she is also a homemaker.
+Mrs. Mercy is happily married to Dr. Paul Debrah-Karikari, a consultant Neuroradiologist.
 Her interests include sports, gospel music, movies and charity work.